 The purpose of this guide is to help anyone who has suffered a trampoline injury and is considering a legal claim for compensation.
 If you are looking for medical advice, please see the NHS website.

 Trampolining has experienced a huge growth in popularity in recent years.
-According to RoSPA (Royal Society for the Prevention of Accidents), more than 200,000 trampolines were purchased in 2014 for use at home and in the last 3 years, 140 trampoline parks have opened across the UK.
+According to RoSPA (Royal Society for the Prevention of Accidents), more than 200,000 trampolines were purchased in a single year for use at home.
+In the last 3 years, 140 trampoline parks have opened across the UK.

 However, the increase in numbers of people participating in trampolining has led to higher numbers of people sustaining injuries.
-Figures obtained by the BBC show there were 315 ambulance call outs to just 30 trampoline parks in the 12 months to April 2016 and one orthopaedic doctor has noted that since 2014, more than 6,000 people have reported injuries caused by trampolines.
+Figures obtained by the BBC show there were 315 ambulance call outs to just 30 trampoline parks in just 12 months.

 What type of injuries might be sustained by trampolining?

 Injuries caused by trampolining accidents range in severity and are typically incurred by people landing awkwardly after somersaults or flips.
 Broken legs are the most common injury, but trampoliners may sustain neck and spine injuries, sprains and strains, abdominal traumas, broken arms and elbows and head injuries.
 Serious injuries, such as fractured spines, are not uncommon and may be life-changing.

 Accidents may also happen where trampoliners collide, or where one trampoliner falls onto another

 Using a trampoline has always been recognised as a potentially dangerous activity and improvements to trampoline use and safety have been introduced over a long period of time.